mementum/backtrader/docs/quickstart.rst

    with the strategy and will influence the minimum period for *next* and will be part of the plotting.

-  In the exmple only *RSI* is added to a temporary variable *rsi* with the only intention to create a MovingAverageSmoothed on it.
+  In the example only *RSI* is added to a temporary variable *rsi* with the only intention to create a MovingAverageSmoothed on it.

 The example now: